-Credential Preparation (CDA) Option Workforce Development Certificate
+Credential Preparation (CDA) Option

+Workforce Development Certificate

 Program Description:

 As part of this curriculum plan, students complete the application and assessment process for the Child Development Associate (CDA) National Credential administered by the Council for Early Childhood Professional Recognition.
 The program provides an introduction to the physical, social, emotional, and intellectual development of infants and young children.
 Courses address the CDA competencies and functional areas designed to prepare students for positions in either early childhood or infant-toddler or family child care programs.
 The Council has approved this CDA instructional program.
 Students must have completed 480 hours of experience working with children within the past 5 years to apply for the CDA Credential.
 Students who achieve a grade of "C" or better in these courses may apply the credits toward any TCC Child Development Associate in Applied Science degree as controlled electives.
 See the TCC Child Development Associate in Science degrees for credits that may be applied toward university transfer degrees.

+NOTE: Tulsa Community College's Child Development Academic Program requires that all child development students enrolling in a child development laboratory course obtain a criminal background check at their own expense and provide a copy of a current Tuberculosis Skin Test (TB) test with a negative reading (within the past year).
+Students must fill out and submit a Background Student Information Form along with Background Check Consent Form to the West Campus Child Development Academic Program office (S 128) or West Campus Liberal Arts office (L 144).
+Call 918-595-8177 or 918-595-8079 for more information.

 NOTE: Persons convicted of a crime should check with the Oklahoma State Department of Human Services Child Care Licensing Unit prior to enrollment in this program.

 Degree Awarded: Certificate of Achievement

 For More Information Contact:

-Liberal Arts Division, Child Development Academic Program, West Campus: (918) 595-8079

-Child Development 9 hours

-CHLD 1102 CDA: Competencies 1& 4

-CHLD 1202 CDA: Competency 3

-CHLD 1302 CDA: Competency 2

-CHLD 1402 CDA: Competencies 5 & 6
+Liberal Arts Division, Child Development Academic Program, West Campus: (918) 595-8079 Child Development 9 hours CHLD 1101 CDA: Application and Assessment Preparation CHLD 1102 CDA: Competencies 1& 4 CHLD 1202 CDA: Competency 3 CHLD 1302 CDA: Competency 2 CHLD 1402 CDA: Competencies 5 & 6 Total Credit Hours: 9 \Course has prerequisite (See course description section of catalog).

-CHLD 1501 CDA: Application and Assessment Preparation

-Total Credit Hours: 9

-\Course has prerequisite (See course description section of catalog).
+Head Start Credential Option

+Workforce Development Certificate

+Program Description:

-Head Start Credential Option Workforce Development Certificate Program Description: This certificate of achievement option is a competency based training program designed to build skills and knowledge needed to work with Head Start families.
+This certificate of achievement option is a competency based training program designed to build skills and knowledge needed to work with Head Start families.
 Course curriculum is based on the Head Start Program Performance Standards, Competency Goals and Indicators.
 A grade of "C" or better is required in each course and a student must successfully complete a portfolio assessment documenting skills and proveniences for each Competency Goal and Indicator to receive the Head Start Credential, Certificate of Achievement.
 Students who achieve a grade of "C" or better in these courses may apply the credits toward any TCC Child Development Associate in Applied Science degree as controlled electives.
 See the TCC Child Development Associate in Science degrees for credits that may be applied toward university transfer degrees.

-NOTE: Employment in child care requires CPR Certification.
-Students may meet this requirement by taking PHED 2212.
-Degree Awarded: Certificate of Achievement For More Information Contact: Liberal Arts Division, Child Development Academic Program, West Campus: (918) 595-8079 Child Development 9 hours CHLD 1901 Head Start: Commitment and Professionalism \CHLD 1912 Head Start: Building Relationships \CHLD 1922 Head Start: Parent Involvement and Services \CHLD 1932 Head Start: Resources and Assistance \CHLD 1942 Head Start: Literacy, Culture, and Language Total Credit Hours: 9 \Course has prerequisite (See course description section of catalog).
+Degree Awarded: Certificate of Achievement

+For More Information Contact:

+Liberal Arts Division, Child Development Academic Program, West Campus: (918) 595-8079 Child Development 9 hours CHLD 1901 Head Start: Commitment and Professionalism \CHLD 1912 Head Start: Building Relationships \CHLD 1922 Head Start: Parent Involvement and Services \CHLD 1932 Head Start: Resources and Assistance \CHLD 1942 Head Start: Literacy, Culture, and Language Total Credit Hours: 9 \Course has prerequisite (See course description section of catalog).